Generalized Wigner-Weyl calculus for gauge theory and non-dissipative transport: Conclusions and discussion

-Here $G_W$ is the Wigner transformed Green function $\hat{G} = \hat{Q}^{-1}$, while $Q$ is the Weyl symbol of $\hat{Q}$ itself.
-The surface $\Sigma_0(x)$ surrounds the singularities of the expression standing inside the integral in (\ref{N3c}). \mz{It is assumed that $\gamma^5$ anti - commutes with $Q(x,p)$ at $\Sigma_0(x)$.} We investigate the case of background fields which may remain inhomogeneous at infinity, and, therefore, carry non-trivial topology.
-This leads us to consideration of the non-Abelian version of the CSE in $3+1$D. Namely, the response of (the non-Abelian) axial current to the external non-Abelian (magnetic) gauge field strength and to the chemical potential is given by the same topological invariant of (\ref{N3c}).
+One of the motivations of the present research is to look for the topological meaning of the topological invariant $N_3$ of Eq. (\ref{N3CSE}).
+It enters expression for the conductivity of chiral separation effect (both Abelian and non - Abelian).
+We investigate the case of background fields which may remain inhomogeneous at infinity, and, therefore, carry non-trivial topology.
+Namely, the response of axial current to the external magnetic field and to the chemical potential is given by the same topological invariant of (\ref{N3CSE}).
 It is expected that this non-Abelian CSE is related to the non-Abelian chiral anomaly in a similar way to the relation between the ordinary CSE and the Abelian chiral anomaly.
 Establishment of this relation, however, remains out of the scope of the present paper, and will be considered in a forthcoming publication.

-Apart from academic interest, the proposed non-Abelian CSE may appear in real high energy physics.
-A situation when the non-Abelian magnetic field is present is realized, in particular, inside non-Abelian vortices.
+Apart from the academic interest, the proposed non-Abelian CSE may appear in real high energy physics.
+A situation when the non-Abelian magnetic field is present is realized, in particular, inside the non-Abelian vortices.
 Such vortices exist, in particular, in quark matter in the hypothetical color superconductor phases (see \cite{eto2011dynamics,muneto} and references therein).
 The closed strings containing color-magnetic flux exist in quark matter in these phases.
 The non-Abelian CSE then predicts the existence of a non-Abelian axial current along such strings.
 This may cause certain secondary effects that might play a role in the physics of quark matter at large baryon chemical potentials.